eb-del/mettle/content/Magic/Obscurities/True Names.md

 # Approximates
 Nearly all true names are incoherent and uninterpretable to [[Humans|human]] modes of communication.
 The few true names that humanity does know of (such as that of the world, [[Seath]]) are often manifest as **verisimilar names** (sometimes called **approximate names**), versions of a true name that are made pronounceable, communicable, and repeatable by humans.

 To know a verisimilar name grants none of the powers of knowing a true name, except for the privilege of knowing that true names (as an idea) exist.
+The near impossibility of replicating true names, and the few successes in onomastics, makes the human perspective and use of true names a type of [[Magic#Obscurities|obscurity]].

 # Further Reading
 - [[Magic]]